blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/rescue_at_twelve_angle/info.md

 # Rescue at Twelve Angle

+## Premise
+An adventure and small setting for a party of 3-4 level 1 adventurers.

 ## Plot hook
-- Contract from silent for a 200GP rescue mission.
+- Contract from Karata silent for a 300GP rescue mission.

-- Silent pay for you to rescue one of theirs from bandits that raid mountain pass
-- Titan Museum

 ## Twelve Angle
 A settlement of silent built arround the intersection of three lay lines.
+Silent have removed their tongues, communicate via handspeak and writing on cards.

 ### Twelve stone
 - Protected by Karata(human, he/him)